Amshu/NormCoreXR/README.md

 [Getting started](https://normcore.io/documentation)

 ## Instructions
 ---

 This project contains a `MainPrefab` which contains the NormCore `Realtime + VR Player` game object and the Unity XR room scale `XR Rig` .
 This automagically handles all the networking and to test it you can quickly build to to your required platform.

 I have also added the functionality to grab objects provided that they already have a collider and the `XRGrabInteractable` components.

-## Challenge

-Have the grabbable object sync their transform to the server so that their position is reflected for every client in the room.
-**HINT:** Try adding the `TransformView` component to the objects.

 Drop this prefab in any scene to setup the VR networking.